phzsantos/Guessing_game/README.md

 - [ ] Translate the code to english
 - [x] System to guess the number according to previous plays
 - [x] Error handling
+- [ ] Translate the code from functional to object-oriented
+- [ ] Use Pygame to create a GUI

 **Thanks for read me!**